 After emerging from a military dictatorship in 1989 (see p.
-11-12 of History and Myth), Panama entered an era of peaceful democratic rule characterized by a multi-party system in which political parties or coalitions of parties compete for power.
+11-12 of History and Myth),

+Panama entered an era of peaceful democratic rule characterized by a multi-party system in which political parties or coalitions of parties compete for power.
 Generally, the parties and coalitions that hold the Presidency and the majority of National Assembly seats also hold the bulk of government leadership positions and consequently retain extensive control over the political arena.
-Generally, successive administrations, regardless of party, have sought to strengthen rule of law and democratic institutions, reduce poverty and unemployment, increase citizens' access to education, healthcare, and other social services, and grow the Panamanian economy (Photo: Panama City skyline).
+Generally, successive administrations, regardless of party, have sought to strengthen rule of law and democratic institutions, reduce poverty and unemployment, increase citizens' access to education, healthcare, and other social services, and grow the Panamanian economy.

 Since restoring democracy, Panama has held 6 free and fair elections, selecting Presidents from 3 political parties, primarily the historically dominant center-right Panameñista Party (PPA) and the powerful center-left Democratic Revolutionary Party (PRD).
 Founded in 1932, the PPA is Panama's oldest operating party, while the PRD was Panama's first party to register once the government legalized a multiparty system in 1978 (see p.
 11 of History and Myth).
-Founded in 1998, the increasingly influential center-right Democratic Change party (CD) came to power in 2009, when its founder, Ricardo Martinelli (pictured with then-US Secretary of State Hillary Clinton in 2009), defeated the PRD candidate in a landslide victory.
+Founded in 1998, the increasingly influential center-right Democratic Change party (CD) came to power in 2009, when its founder, Ricardo Martinelli, defeated the PRD candidate in a landslide victory.
 While Martinelli was popular, controversies marred the end of his tenure and resulted in his eventual arrest on corruption charges (see p.
 14 of History and Myth).

-PPA returned to power in 2014, when Juan Carlos Varela, a prominent USeducated business tycoon, who served as VP under Martinelli (see p.
+PPA returned to power in 2014, when Juan Carlos Varela, a prominent US-educated business tycoon, who served as VP under Martinelli (see p.
 14 of History and Myth) won a tight race.

-During his term, Valera sought to reduce inequality and poverty, introduce social reforms and improve public safety, and stimulate the economy through investment in large infrastructure and energy projects.
+Durina his term sought to Valera inequality reduce and poverty, introduce social reforms and improve public safety, and stimulate the economy through investment in large infrastructure and energy projects.
 While Varela pledged to curb corruption upon assuming office, the practice remained widespread, reaching the highest levels of government.
 For example, in 2015, investigations revealed extensive corruption in the Supreme Court and the previous administration, culminating in the arrests of several justices and 8 members of Martinelli's cabinet.

-In mid-2019, the PRD won a tight election with its candidate, US-educated businessman and veteran politician Laurentino "Nito" Cortizo, prevailing over PPA and CD candidates by just 2 percentage points, the closest presidential race in decades.
+In mid-2019, the PRD won a tight election with its candidate, USeducated businessman and veteran politician Laurentino "Nito" Cortizo, prevailing over PPA and CD candidates by just 2 percentage points, the closest presidential race in decades.
 During the campaign, Cortizo pledged to combat poverty and end corruption's hold on Panama's political process.